bheisler/criterion.rs/book/src/user_guide/custom_measurements.md

 times where the measured values are in nanoseconds, if we wanted to display plots in milliseconds we would return `(10.0f64.powi(-6), "ms")`, because multiplying a value in nanoseconds by 10^-6 gives a value in milliseconds.

+`scale_for_machines` is another complex one.
+It accepts a mutable slice of values rather than a single value.
+It applies some appropriate scaling to the values and returns a unit string.
+This is used when saving values in a machine-readable form, so for this case formatters should generally return a fixed unit rather than adjusting the unit to improve clarity.

 Our half-second measurement formatter thus looks like this: